m0ss101/x-monitor-api-docs/README.md

 # X-Monitor API Documentation

-This repository contains the automatically generated API documentation for the X-Monitor Message Service.
+This repository contains the automatically generated API documentation for the X-Monitor execution service.

 ## Available Documentation